Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 After college in Santa Cruz and a few years in Sacramento, Tyx returned to Jackson.
 He loves the country, and the rolling hills of Amador County, and wanted to be part of his family’s new farm-to-fork efforts at Rosebud’s.
 Coming home also meant returning to the sanctuary of the restaurant.

-“I have experienced a great deal of trauma at points in my life when my brain was still developing,” Tyx said.
+“I have experienced a great deal of trauma at points in my life when my brain was still developing,” Tyx says.
 He deals with PTSD and agoraphobia, and went through periods when he couldn’t work.
 Having a safe space to be his whole self, Tyx says, is essential.

 One night after closing, Rosebud’s hosts a potluck for the Tri-County LGBT Alliance, which, among other things, puts on a pride parade nearby.
 Mary welcomes the guests.

 “It's people like you that have made the world safer for my baby.
-And so I appreciate you," Mary said.
+And so I appreciate you," Mary says.
 "If you're ever scared or worried, just know that there's someone out there in the world who appreciates you.
 And from the bottom of my heart, thank you for being an ally, or for being out.
 And welcome."

 There are people here from some of Amador County’s oldest families, and some recent community members, like Richard Filia.

 Cindy Sparks attends with her three kids.
-“My wife and I just decided one day, we’re going to move to the mountains,” she said with a laugh.
+“My wife and I just decided one day, we’re going to move to the mountains,” she says with a laugh.
 They enrolled their kids in a one-room schoolhouse.
 “I found it really easy to connect with people here, which is amazing because in the city I found less opportunities to meet people.
 So I love it."

 Sixteen-year-old Miles goes to the youth group that Tyx started in the region, but is attending the potluck for the first time.